mekiii/P5_generative_art_collection/README.md

 # Generative art collection
-Here's a collection of my explorations in the world of generative art mainly applied via [P5](https://p5js.org/).
+This a repository filled with all my explorations all around generative art via [P5](https://p5js.org/).

 ## Install
 The installation is quite simple.
 After downloading or cloning the repository: Open the index.html file in a browser.